 Our research addresses the following issues that are critical to your success:

 - How will major systems integration service providers evolve their government portfolios and market positions in the coming years?

-- How are government digital transformation trends affecting buyer priorities, and how should vendors respond?
+- How are trends in the government marketplace, including the 3rd Platform, and innovation accelerators such as security, the IoT, ad 5G affecting buyer priorities, and how should vendors respond?

 - How will government IT buyers adjust their systems management and datacenter priorities and preferences over time?